-However, grillage will be installed from the FRB deck and will be fully encapsulated.
-Therefore there will be a barrier to significant air quality impacts for pedestrians and cyclists utilising the bridge footways.
-Moreover, considering the nature, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be negligible adverse in magnitude.
+However, there are no properties within 300m of the scheme, and the SSUDA system is installed from the underside of the FRB therefore the bridge deck provides a barrier to significant air quality impacts for pedestrians and cyclist utilising the bridge footways.
+Moreover, there is no requirement for TM and considering the nature, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be negligible adverse in magnitude.